gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    might be motivated by new attacks.

    Allowing new connections can enable denial-of-service attacks.
-   The endpoints SHOULD limit the frequency of new connections.
+   The endpoints MUST limit the number of simultaneous connection to two.
+   The implementor shall take into account that an existing DTLS connection can only be closed after "Ready_To_Close" {{Ready_To_Close}} indication.

    When DTLS/SCTP is used with DTLS 1.2 {{RFC6347}}, the TLS Session Hash and Extended Master Secret Extension {{RFC7627}} MUST be used to